Celtic 1 AEK Athens 1: Hoops in trouble after costly home draw

 Marinos Ouzounidis' men bravely protected parity for the remainder of the match, Celtic substitute Leigh Griffiths going closest to a winner with a header soon after his 63rd-minute introduction.

-It was to be one of few real scares for AEK, which defied the numerical disadvantage to hold the upper hand for next week's return leg.
+But it was to be one of few real scares for AEK, who defied the numerical disadvantage to hold the upper hand for next week's return leg.